-He is the only player in Major League Baseball to have his uniform retired by three different teams: the Angels, the Astros and the Rangers.
+His uniform numbers have been retired by three different teams: the Angels, the Astros and the Rangers.

 Ryan was known for soaking his fingers in pickle juice in order to treat and avoid getting blisters.

-Co-owns, along with his sons, two minor league baseball teams, the AAA-team Round Rock Express (Texas Rangers affiliate) and the AA-team the Corpus Christi Hooks (Houston Astros affiliate).
+Co-owns two minor league baseball teams, the AAA-team Round Rock Express and the AA-team Corpus Christi Hooks.

 Raises Beefmaster cattle in Texas.
 Beefmasters, bred to survive the summers of South Texas, are a three-way cross between Brahman, Hereford and Shorthorn breeds.